-In connection with the EU Securitization Rules and the UK Securitization Rules, Fannie Mae will retain a material net economic interest in the transaction constituted by this Notes issuance of not less than 5%.
+In connection with the EU Securitization Rules and the UK Securitization Rules, Fannie Mae will undertake to retain a material net economic interest in the transaction constituted by the Notes issuance described in this Offering Memorandum of not less than 5%.
 See "EU and UK Securitization Rules" and "Risk Factors-Investment Factors and Risks Related to the Notes-EU and UK Securitization Rules Could Adversely Affect the Market Value of the Notes" in this Offering Memorandum.
-For the avoidance of doubt and notwithstanding the retention of the above-mentioned material net economic interest in this Notes issuance transaction, Fannie Mae is not required to retain credit risk with respect to the Notes under U.S. securities laws and regulations, including Regulation RR under the Exchange Act.
+For the avoidance of doubt and notwithstanding the retention of the abovementioned material net economic interest, Fannie Mae is not required to retain credit risk with respect to the Notes under U.S. securities laws and regulations, including Regulation RR under the Exchange Act.